News & Blog

-Dena N. Varah will be co-presenting at the Ontario Bar Association's Litigating Complicated Medical Negligence Claims program on the panel "Dealing with Experts".
-She will be sharing her expertise on the standard of care and causation, advocacy, strategic planning, complying with ethical rules, draft reports, and bullet-proof expert opinions.
+Dena N. Varah presented at the Ontario Bar Association's program Litigating Complicated Medical Negligence Claims on the panel "Dealing with Experts".
+She shared her expertise on the standard of care and causation, advocacy, strategic planning, complying with ethical rules, draft reports, and bullet-proof expert opinions.

 Dena N. Varah | May 30, 2019